ashutosh-sharma/Log-Analysis-Project-3---FSND---Udacity/README.md

 	- use `\q` to quit the database
 	- use `\dt` to see the tables in database

-### Some views for proper and efficient functioning of the project.Create these views in your project.
+### Views for proper and efficient functioning of the project.

 **1. articleStat**
 ```sql